-Provide a description of the applicant organization and any supporting organization or coapplicant including the year it was founded, its mission, and major accomplishments.
+Provide a description of the applicant organization and any supporting organization or co-applicant including the year it was founded, its mission, and major accomplishments.
 Describe the applicant's experience in housing development, ownership or management and in the provision of housing or services to homeless and special needs households.
-Be specific with regard to the applicant organization's ability to operate this proposed project for the contractually mandated period of time (either 25 or 30 years).
+Be specific with regard to the applicant organization's ability to operate this proposed project for the contractually mandated period of time (usually 25 or 30 years).

-As a reminder, HHAP is restricted to only contracting with non-profit entities or their wholly-owned subsidiaries, municipalities, public corporations, charitable organizations or their wholly-owned subsidiaries, or qualifying jointly-owned entities.
-Any proposed contracting entity structure that is essentially for-profit in nature or that cannot be characterized as having a non-profit with majority control cannot be considered for funding under this RFP.
+As a reminder, HHAP is restricted to only contracting with nonprofit entities or their wholly-owned subsidiaries, municipalities, public corporations, charitable organizations or their wholly-owned subsidiaries, or qualifying jointly-owned entities.
+Any proposed contracting entity structure that is essentially for-profit in nature or that cannot be characterized as having a nonprofit with majority interest and control cannot be considered for funding under this RFP.

-Agency Information Matrix

-For each corporate entity involved in the project (applicant, co-applicant, and supporting organization), please submit the following documents, as applicable:

-organization), please submit the following documents, as applicable: Required Information Include with Application Included in Grants Gateway Document Vault General Information Current organizational chart Yes Resumes of key staff and development team to be involved in project development, management and/or the provision of services Yes Applicant Agency Development Experience (form provided) Applicant Agency Funding History (form provided) M/WBE and EEO Policy Statement (form provided) Corporate Documents (Supporting Organizations Exempt) Board of Directors Profile and a narrative description of the relevant experience of Board Members Yes Please make sure this is an up-to-date Board Profile Certificate of Good Standing (long-form) Yes Certificate of Incorporation and any and all Amendments thereto, along with filing receipts with the New York State Department of State with respect to each document.
-Yes Please make sure this includes all amendments By-Laws, including any and all amendments thereto Yes IRS 501(c)(3) Ruling Yes Faith-Based (Sectarian) Organization Compliance Checklist (form provided)
+Agency Information Matrix For each corporate entity involved in the project (applicant, co-applicant, and supporting organization), please submit the following documents, as applicable: Required Information Required Information Include with Application Included in Gateway Docu General Information Current organizational chart Yes Resumes of key staff and development team to be involved in project development, management and/or the provision of services Yes Applicant Agency Development Experience (form provided) Applicant Agency Funding History (form provided) M/WBE and EEO Policy Statement (form provided) Corporate Documents (Supporting Organizations Exempt) Board of Directors Profile and a narrative description of the relevant experience of Board Members Yes Please make sure this is an up-to-date Board Profile Certificate of Good Standing (long-form) Yes

-A complete set of current (less than one- year old) audited financial statements prepared by an independent certified public accountant for the applicant agency and any supporting organization or co-applicant .
-Financial statements for the two most recent fiscal years available are required.
+Certificate of Incorporation and any and all Amendments thereto, along with filing receipts with the New York State Department of State with respect to each document.
+Yes Please make sure this includes all amendments By-Laws, including any and all amendments thereto Yes IRS 501(c)(3) Ruling Yes Faith-Based (Sectarian) Organization Compliance Checklist (form provided) The last two complete sets of audited financial statements prepared by an independent certified public accountant for the applicant agency and any supporting organization or co-applicant.
+The most recent financial statement should be no less than one-year old.
+This includes two audits which each cover one year and include the prior year as a comparison.
 Yes Yes Singe Audit (A-133), if required.
-Yes Yes

-For applicants, co-applicants, developers or co-developers that are organized as a Limited Liability Company (LLC) or Limited Partnership (LP), the following information must also be included, as applicable:

-Required Information Include with Application Included in Grants Gateway Document Vault Articles of Organization/Certificate of Limited Partnership Yes Partnership Agreement, Operating Agreement, Membership Agreement, or other equivalent organizational document Yes A listing of members, directors, owners, and/or officers, and their respective degree of ownership interest.
+Yes Yes For applicants, co-applicants, developers o Company (LLC) or Limited Partnership (L applicable: Required Information Include with Application Included in Grants Gateway Document Vault Articles of Organization/Certificate of Limited Partnership Yes Partnership Agreement, Operating Agreement, Membership Agreement, or other equivalent organizational document Yes A listing of members, directors, owners, and/or officers, and their respective degree of ownership interest.
 Yes Certificate of Good Standing/Existence (long-form) Yes (if available)

-^{}A Certificate of Good Standing (long form) certifies that the applicant is in good standing and lists all amendments to the original Certificate of Incorporation that have been filed.
+A Certificate of Good Standing (long form) certifies that the applicant is in good standing and lists all amendments to the original Certificate of Incorporation that have been filed.
 A Certificate of Good Standing can be obtained from the NYS Department of State (www.dos.state.ny.us).
 Please allow sufficient time to order the Certificate to ensure that it is included in the application and make sure to order the long form, rather than the short form, which lists only name change amendments.